Chart Color Schemes

 Reynella East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Reynella East's dwelling structures, as per the latest Census, were 86.3% houses and 13.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 89.2% houses and 10.7% other dwellings.
-Home ownership in Reynella East was 37.2%, with mortgaged dwellings at 48.2% and rented ones at 14.6%.
-The median monthly mortgage repayment was $1,385, below Adelaide metro's average of $1,452.
-Median weekly rent was $315, similar to Adelaide metro's figure of $314.
-Nationally, Reynella East's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Reynella East's dwelling structures, according to the latest Census, comprised 86.3% houses and 13.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 86.3% houses and 10.7% other dwellings.
+Home ownership in Reynella East was at 37.2%, with mortgaged dwellings at 48.2% and rented ones at 14.6%.
+The median monthly mortgage repayment was $1,385, lower than Adelaide metro's average of $1,452.
+Median weekly rent in Reynella East was $315, similar to Adelaide metro's $314.
+Nationally, mortgage repayments were significantly lower at $1,385 compared to Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing